 Under the terms of one of the Company's operating lease agreements (Note 8), the landlord provided the Company with a loan of \$1.6 million to be used in financing leasehold improvements.
-The loan was drawn by the Company in six separate installments, of which two installments were drawn in December 2018, for a total of \$0.5 million, and the remaining installments were drawn in January, April and October 2019 for a total of \$1.1 million.
+The loan was drawn by the Company in six separate installments, of which two installments were drawn in December 2018, for a total of \$0.5 million, and the remaining installments were drawn during the year ended December 31, 2019 for a total of \$1.1 million.
 Each loan installment is repayable in equal monthly payments over a period of six years, commencing in February 2019 and ending in October 2025.
 In the event of early lease termination by the Company, the loan is repayable within 30 days of the termination.
 Outstanding balances accrue interest at a rate of 8% per annum.
 The average effective interest rate for the loan is 8.1%.
 Maturities on the tenant improvement loan were as follows (in thousands):

-Years ending December 31, A mount
+December 31, 2022

-2022 \$ 265

-2023 287
+2023 \$ 287

 2024 310

-2025 and thereafter 85
+2025 85

-Total payable amount 947
+Total payable amount 682

-Less: current portion of tenant improvement loan (265)
+Less: current portion of tenant improvement loan (287)

-Noncurrent portion of tenant improvement loan, net \$ 682
+Noncurrent portion of tenant improvement loan, net \$ 395